open-organization/open-org-distributed-work-guide/cotton-what-to-select.md

 This chapter is not going to answer those questions.

 That's because picking the right communication tool won't automatically make your distributed work successful.
-In fact, *there is no single "right" tool for your open team or organization* - just a set of considerations to think about in selecting communications tooling.
+In fact, *there is no single "right" tool for your open team or organization*—just a set of considerations to think about in selecting communications tooling.
 The merit of any tool isn't intrinsic to the tool itself.
 It's a product of how well it solves a problem for your team.